 - Fact is that in only 1 year period (Oct 2007 through Oct 2008), the FBI received from Carnival Cruise Lines alone a total of 93 reports on sex-related crimes on cruise ships.
 In a significant proportion of those incidents, victims were minors.

 Today, one of the world's top dangerous travel destinations is Nassau Bahamas (on New Providence Island).
 The country's capital city has one of the highest murder rates - over 30 per 100,000.
 For comparison, the US rate is ~4,5 per 100,000.
-City's young men jobless rate is also record high (19,5% as of 2015).
+City's young men jobless rate is also record-high (19,5% as of 2015).
 There are numerous crime reports about cruise passengers on shore excursions being robbed, raped, killed.
-In 2015, the Nassau's tourist murder rate reached a record high.
-The USA issued far more Bahamas travel warnings than about any other country.
-The Nassau's image today is synonymous with violent crime, ineffective law enforcement, non-functioning legal system.
+In 2015, Nassau's tourist murder rate reached a record high.
+The USA issued far more Bahamas travel warnings than any other country.
+Nassau's image today is synonymous with violent crime, ineffective law enforcement, non-functioning legal system.

-- All NCL cruise ships in the Caribbean changed their 2010-2011-2012 itineraries, skipping St Lucia.
+- All NCL ships in the Caribbean changed their 2010-2011-2012 itineraries, skipping St Lucia.
 The line's decision followed the 3 attacks on cruise passengers ((armed robberies) in 2009, that occurred ashore during excursions on the island.

 Of similar color is the "aura" around the tourism image of Honduras.
 On Isla Roatan (Bay Islands), numerous passengers and crew members have suffered "bad cruise" experiences due to armed robberies and assaults.
 There are also too many cases of murders even near the ports of Mahogany Bay and Coxen Hole, where the cruise vessels dock.

 - In March 2015, the US State Department issued its Honduras Travel Warning.
 While crime and violence are serious issues throughout Honduras, its Government lacks enough resources to effectively protect tourists, to investigate and prosecute.
 The local police lack enough vehicles and even fuel to properly respond and assist.
 Members of the police have been arrested, charged and convicted for criminal activities.

 - The travel warning suggests while ashore, passengers to avoid wearing any jewelry (valuables in general), displaying cash or credit cards, walking at night, walking alone on beaches, car traveling with the windows up and the doors locked.